kartoza/docker-postgis/README.md

 ### Logical  replication
 To activate the following you need to use the environment variable

-`WAL_LEVEL=replica` to get a running instance like
+`WAL_LEVEL=logical` to get a running instance like

 ```
-docker run --name "repl1" -e WAL_LEVEL=replica -it  kartoza/postgis:12.0
+docker run --name "logical-replication" -e WAL_LEVEL=logical -d  kartoza/postgis:12.0
 ```

-Then you can spin up two running instances of the database.
-For a detailed example see the docker-compose in the folder sample.
+For a detailed example see the docker-compose in the folder `sample/logical_replication`.

 ### Support